 • Drift detection when production configs change

 First, the pipeline generates a Python module (configs/production_defaults.py) that you commit to git.
 This becomes your source of truth for default values.
 Then, a nightly sync job checks for drift by comparing your code’s defaults against LaunchDarkly production.
-When someone changes an AI Config in production, the sync job detects the difference and creates a PR to update your code.
+When someone changes a config in production, the sync job detects the difference and creates a PR to update your code.

 Why this matters: Your application imports these defaults as fallback behavior when LaunchDarkly is unavailable.
 Keeping them in sync with production means your fallback behavior matches production, not stale values from weeks ago.
 The drift detection also keeps your team aware of production changes.